How to Combine Facial Light Therapy with Essential Oils (video & more)

 One of the most popular recent trends in facial skin care is light therapy.
 Typically, a device containing Light Emitting Diodes (LEDs) in the red spectrum is used.
 Other color spectrum LEDs can also used (blue or green spectrum are common) depending on the desired result for your skin.
 On this page (in videos and text) I’ll share resources below, on how the most widely-used color; red light, with Low-level laser (light) therapy (LLLT) devices work, and how you can you combine these red LLLT treatments with essential oils.

-These new light therapy devices are becoming very small in size, and I’ll show you how you can get one of the latest and smallest hand-held devices with a special discount code you can use (your discount code is my name: MARIE).
+These new light therapy devices are becoming very small in size, and I’ll show you how you can get one of the latest and smallest hand-held devices with a special discount code you can use, shown on the page.